-And me, of all women are most depressed and grief-stricken,
+And me, of all women, is the most depressed and grief-stricken,

 Who drank the sweet words of his poetic vows,

-Now see that brilliant and most logical mind,
+Now see that this brilliant and most logical mind,

-Once like beautiful music now playing chaotically and harsh,
+Once like beautiful music is now playing chaotically and harsh,

 His epitome of a perfect young man in bloom,